 Here’s that list: general biographies, colonial American history, world history, geography, travel memoirs, animals, romance, celebrities, sailing, cars, history of language, math and science, sports, nature, children’s books, plays, poetry, Christian fiction, true crime, technical books

 Doing this exercise motivated me to dig into many unexplored subjects.

 What would your reading lists look like?

 Here are three scratching strategies:

--Flirt with a different genre (or subgenre)-It’s always fun to explore a different genre than the one that’s become your norm.
+-Flirt with a different genre (or even subgenre)-It’s always fun to explore a different writing genre than the one that’s become your norm.
 In a recent writing workshop, the instructor encouraged us to take a short piece that we were working on, keep the characters but rewrite it using a different genre.
 This exercise felt so liberating.
 I found myself exploring space opera with what had started out as a realistic story.
 I have little working knowledge of space operas, but it was fun to use my imagination to fill in the gaps.

 Where are you going to scratch for ideas this spring?